-- (i) Each Party has effected or shall effect and maintain a life assurance policy ('the Policy') providing for the payment of such sum on that Party's death as shall be mutually agreed between the Parties provided that such a Policy shall be issued to the proposer thereof upon trust for the primary benefit of the Parties hereto other than the proposer. - (ii) Until the expiry of such a Policy or the making of a valid claim thereunder each Party shall pay all premiums and other monies payable for keeping up the Policy or such proportion of the total premiums payable in respect of all the Policies effected by the Parties as the Parties between them agree. - (iii) In the event of any default on the part of a Party in the performance of any obligations in relation to the Policy, the other Parties may do whatever is necessary to make good such default and may recover from the Party in question all monies expended by them under this provision or may pay such monies out of the Business monies and so that any monies so paid out of the Business monies shall be charged in the books or accounts of the Business against the Party in question.

-6. Sum assured less/greater than agreed value

-If on the death of any Party the option under Clause 1 or 2 above is exercised and for any reason the sum assured payable under the Policy is

-(i) less than the Specified Value or fair market value (as appropriate) of that Party's Share the balance of the said value shall be paid in
+- (i) Each Party has effected or shall effect and maintain a life assurance policy ("the Policy") providing for the payment of such sum on that Party's incapacity as shall be mutually agreed between the Parties provided that such a Policy shall be issued to the proposer thereof upon trust for the primary benefit of the Parties hereto other than the proposer.
+For the avoidance of doubt such policy could also provide for the payment of benefits on other occasions. - (ii) Until the expiry of such a Policy or the making of a valid claim thereunder each Party shall pay all premiums and other monies payable for keeping up the Policy or such proportion of the total premiums payable in respect of all the Policies effected by the Parties as the Parties between them agree. - (iii) In the event of any default on the part of a Party in the performance of any obligations in relation to the Policy, the other Parties may do whatever is necessary to make good such default and may recover from the Party in question all monies expended by them under this provision or may pay such monies out of the Business monies and so that any monies so paid out of the Business monies shall be charged in the books or accounts of the Business against the Party in question. - 6.
+Sum assured less/greater than agreed value If on the Incapacity of any Party the option under Clause 1 or Clause 2 (if applicable) above is exercised and for any reason the sum assured payable under the Policy is - (i) less than the Specified Value or fair market value (as appropriate) of that Party's Share the balance of the said value shall be paid in

 Please enter number and frequency of instalments.

 Number:

 Frequency:

-equal instalments and the outs time to time shall: standing amo unt from
+equal instalments and the outstanding amount from time to time shall:

 bear interest at %

 or

 not bear interest

-Enter 'x' in appropriate box an nd enter intere st rate i
+Enter 'x' in appropriate box and enter interest rate if appropriate.